benjamin0821/CMPE172-Group6/README.md

 Our application is a webpage which shows the items stored in an inventory.

-Demo Screenshots are uploaded in the 'screenshots' folder above.
+Demo Screenshots and related diagrams are uploaded in the 'screenshots' folder above.